Market House, Ledbury

 By Order of the Magistrates

-Ledbury's Market Hall is a local icon and one of the most famous of 'black and white' architecture in the county.
+Ledbury's Market House is a local icon and one of the most famous of 'black and white' architecture in the county.

-The Market Hall stands on the east side of High Street in the historic heart of Ledbury.
+The Market House stands on the east side of High Street in the historic heart of Ledbury.
 The main visitor parking area is a very short walk away off Bye Street.

 Most photos are available for licensing, please contact Britain Express image library.